ranjian0/building_tools/README.md

 > Provide tools to model building exteriors quickly in blender

+## Installing:

+  * Click on the 'Clone or download' button.
+  * Download zip
+  * In blender, go to : User Preferences -> Add-ons -> install addon from file.
+  * Select the downloaded zip file and you're good to go.

 ## RoadMap
   * You can find the list of features and todos here: https://trello.com/b/CK0O4MjA